Australia V West Indies 1st Test Scoreboard - UrduPoint

 Australia V West Indies 1st Test Scoreboard

-Adelaide, (APP - UrduPoint / Pakistan Point News - 18th Jan, 2024) Scoreboard at the close of the second day of the first Test between Australia and the West Indies at the Adelaide Oval on Thursday:
+Adelaide, (APP - UrduPoint / Pakistan Point News - 19th Jan, 2024) Scoreboard at the end of the first Test between Australia and the West Indies at the Adelaide Oval on Friday:

 West Indies first innings 188 (K. McKenzie 50; P. Cummins 4-41, J. Hazlewood 4-44)